 Granted, these two cameras are in the 2-3K dollar range.
 If you’re trying to cut costs, I’d recommend the Canon 70D.
-It is newer than the Canon 5D and has some amazing improvements, such as a flip screen that will allow you to film yourself.
-It’s only about 1K!
+It is one tier lower than the the Canon 5D but has some amazing improvements, such as a flip screen that will allow you to film yourself.
+Plus, it’s only about 1K!

 Lenses are key to making an awesome film with a DSLR.
 However, the most important thing is to cover your entire zoom range.
 If you have a kit lens, bring that.
-Our lenses included the following:
+Our lenses for this particular field shoot included the following: